-We are eagerly anticipating the 2014 piglets.
+Panda and Bo’s litter of purebred piglets arrived on 2/28/14!
+Panda had 6 gorgeous babies.
 Please see the Piglets for Sale page for details on reserving yours!

 Many thanks to the Upper Deschutes Permaculture Guild for featuring our farm in their May 2013 Newsletter.
 You can read the article here.

 It is thought that Kunekunes may originally have come from Asia however it was the Maori people of New Zealand who adopted them and developed them into their village pig.
 In fact their name in the Maori language means “fat and round”.
 They have a plump body, short legs and a multi-colored coat of hair.

 Kunekunes are a versatile multi-purpose pig perfect for small grass-based farms, orchards and permaculture systems.
 They have little to no interest in rooting and will not harm trees.
 They are well suited to pasture and food forest.
 Grande Ronde Kunekunes spend the summer grazing and foraging on pasture and under fruit and nut trees.

 In addition to our purebred Kunekunes, we are pleased to offer kune-cross piglets bred for all of the best traits of the Kunekune breed to produce a small affordable pig for farm companions and the table.